 Yeah..
 I always seem to do this.
 I make a pact with myself that I am going to grow my hair SUPER long.
 Like Rapunzel long.
 Then when it actually gets there I am that jack of it that I resent it and want to cut it all off.
 This has probably happened roughly 3 times in my lifetime and every time I do it, I’m bloody glad.
 Having long hair may seem like all that and a bag of potato chips but trust me doing it for comps, washing it everyday after swimming in Bali, or just dealing with the intense heat it creates is not fun.
 So if you’re considering the lob, bob or pixie and are feeling a little cautious, remember this..
 It’s hair, it grows back!
 New Year, new hair I say 😉

 I’ve been toying with the idea of writing a review on Olaplex for a while now.
 Pretty much ever since the day I got my little mitts on a bottle of the famous stuff.
-Having friends who are hairdressers on Facebook, I’d seen the term/product been thrown around with the highest of praise so naturally I was keen to give it a go myself to see if it could work its magic on my ol’ mane.
+Having friends who are hairdressers, I’d seen/heard the product’s name been thrown around with the highest of praise so naturally I was keen to give it a go myself to see if it could work its magic on my ol’ mane.
 One of my friends from dancing, an avid believer in the product, warned me that you do need to give it some time before you start to notice results but that the wait is totes worth it.
 Well I waited (’til I finished the whole bottle) and finally.. here are my thoughts.
 Please note that I am in no way, shape or form a hairdresser or hair guru of any kind, just a mere mortal with hair, sharing her experience with a product 🙂

 I guess I’d better start with what Olaplex actually is for all those people out there who don’t know.
 For those of you that don’t care though, I’d suggest you just jump this paragraph and head to the less informative drivel below 🙂 So, this is what olaplex.com has to say about itself; “Olaplex is the original, unique and patented chemistry that multiplies bonds and cross-links broken bonds.
 Olaplex did not create a product category – Olaplex is the product category.” *DROPS MIC* Boom!
 What a bloody statement.
 It IS the product category fellas.
 So basically, hairdressers are obsessed with this stuff because it allows them to become total #Superhairoes, (see what I did there 😉 don’t deny it, you’re going to use that term now) giving them the power to colour or lighten hair at any level without the risk of breakage.
 Great for hairdressers I initially thought, but I didn’t realise that they actually sell it as a 3 step process and that the only bottle I (a non-hairdresser) should really be interested in is No.3 the “Hair Perfector” which can be used at home as a stand-alone treatment.
 No.3 acts as a sort of magical elixir for your hair, repairing it from within.
 This got me excited because my hair goes through the absolute ringer enduring things like gel, extreme hold hairspray and rhinestone glue on a monthly basis and is often in need of some serious TLC.
 Olaplex to the rescue!